amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/my-stupid-questions.md

 In this example, the `sortedArray` variable will hold the returned value from the `mergeSort` function, which is `["cherry"]`.
 When you log `sortedArray`, you will see the output `["cherry"]`.

+---

+The `return inputList;` statement will return the array `["cherry"]` in this example.
+It's not just about printing it, but actually returning this array as the result of the function call. **This returned result will then become the value of the `sortedLeft` or `sortedRight` variable in the higher-level recursive call**, and it will eventually contribute to the merging process.

 ### The output of `const sortedLeft = mergeSort(firstHalf);`